 Symptoms appear when the candida in the body overgrows and leads to an infection.
 For example, if someone's immune system is weakened (due to an illness or medicines like chemotherapy or steroids), candida in the vagina can multiply and cause symptoms of a yeast infection.

-Sometimes candida overgrowth occurs after a girl has received antibiotics for a bacterial infection (such as strep throat) because antibiotics can kill off the "good" bacteria that keep the candida from growing.
+Sometimes candida overgrowth happens after a girl has taken antibiotics for a bacterial infection (such as strep throat) because antibiotics can kill off the "good" bacteria that keep the candida from growing.
 Yeast also can flourish if a girl's blood sugar is high.
-Girls who have diabetes that isn't controlled are at a higher risk for yeast infections.
+Girls who have diabetes that isn't controlled are more likely to get yeast infections.

 Yeast can thrive in moist, dark environments, so clothing (especially underwear) that is too tight or made of materials like nylon that trap heat and moisture might lead to yeast infections.

-As girls mature and go through puberty, hormonal changes can make them more susceptible to yeast infections — sometimes girls get yeast infections right before their menstrual periods.
+As girls mature and go through puberty, hormonal changes can make them more at risk for yeast infections — sometimes, girls get yeast infections right before their menstrual periods.
 Pregnant women are also more prone to yeast infections.
-Young girls who haven't gone through puberty yet are less likely to get yeast infections, but they can occur.
+Young girls who haven't gone through puberty yet are less likely to get yeast infections, but they can happen.
 So if your young daughter complains of itching or discomfort in her vaginal area, it's important to talk with her doctor.